digital-work-lab/open-source-project/docs/week_3_python_notebook_1.md

 We  <img src="../assets/iconmonstr-favorite-2.svg" alt="Edit" width="12" height="12">  your <a href="https://github.com/digital-work-lab/open-source-project/issues/new/choose" target="_blank">feedback</a> and <a href="https://github.com/digital-work-lab/open-source-project/edit/main/docs/week_3_python_notebook_1.md" target="_blank">suggestions</a> on this notebook!

 ---

 With this notebook, you can familiarize yourself with Python syntax, create and run a Python package command, create and modify a dictionary data structure, and use an external library to read BibTeX records as dictionaries.
-Specifically, we will cover the following learning objectives:

 {: .objective }
 > - Learn how to write and use Python code